-Fundamental beat patterns, basic conducting technique, phrasing and articulation, problems of tempo.
-Discussion and study of terminology.
-Lab sessions for choral application of classroom skills.
-Geared to the needs of public school music educators.
-Emphasis on secondary school repertoire.
+This course introduces fundamental beat patterns, basic conducting technique, phrasing and articulation, and problems of tempo.
+Students discuss and study applicable terminology.
+Additionally, students participate in lab sessions for choral application of classroom skills, which are geared to the needs of public school music educators.

-Fundamental beat patterns, basic conducting technique, phrasing and articulation, problems of tempo.
-Discussion and study of score analysis.
-Lab sessions for instrumental application of classroom skills.
-Geared to the needs of public school music educators.
-NOTE: Performance on secondary instrument(s) is required.
+This course introduces students to fundamental beat patterns, basic conducting technique, phrasing, articulation, and problems of tempo.
+Students discuss and study score analysis and take part in lab sessions for instrumental application of classroom skills.
+This course is geared to the needs of public school music educators.

 This course is designed for the student who wishes to further abilities in conducting.
 Emphasis is on rehearsal techniques and interpretation while working with a live orchestral ensemble.